Child Protective Services investigates half of all Black children in California

 “Spend a day at dependency court in any major city and you will see the unmistakable color of the child welfare system,” wrote Dorothy Roberts, a University of Pennsylvania law professor, in her 2001 book, Shattered Bonds.
 “The disproportionate number of Black children in America’s child welfare system is staggering.”

 A new study in the American Journal of Public Health quantifies the scope of this disproportionality today, tracking the rates of child protective service involvement in the lives of the half a million children born in 1999 in California.
 The number of Black children in the system continues to be staggering: Half of Black children, as well as half of Native American children, experienced a CPS investigation at some point during the first 18 years of their lives, compared to nearly a quarter of white children.
 One in eight Black children spent time in foster care—a rate three times as high as white children.
-Three percent of Black children experienced termination of parental rights, compared with one percent of white children.
+Three percent of Black children experienced termination of parental rights, compared with 1 percent of white children.

 The AJPH numbers paint a portrait of a child welfare system that casts a broad net, surveilling far more families than will ultimately require services or placement in foster care, says Emily Putnam-Hornstein, lead author of the study and a professor at the University of North Carolina at Chapel Hill’s School of Social Work.